Author Archives: 5earths

 After Ace Egan encounters an alien who gives him an opportunity to be a hero, he uses a powerful belt to become the nine-foot-tall Ace of Space.
 But when Ace takes a mission as a special agent of the U.S. Army Air Corps behind enemy lines, has the giant hero finally met his match?
 And what horrors might be unleashed when the secret of his mighty powers falls into the hands of the Nazis?

-This entry was posted in Earth-X on .
+This entry was posted in Earth-X, Stories and tagged , , , , , , , on by .